jrengdahl/H503/README.txt

 connectors, a reset button, the BOOT0 button is also an GPIO input, and one LED.

-The microcontroller pinout I used is recorded in a CubeMX project, H503.kicad/H503.ioc.
-This is a sample CubeMX project which shows a possible maximum usage of the pins.
+The microcontroller pinout is recorded in a CubeMX project, H503.kicad/H503.ioc.
+This is a sample CubeMX project I used as reference for the board design, which shows a possible maximum usage of the pins.
+The separate H503.ioc used by the firmware project only enables the pins that are currently supported by the firmware.

 One of my retirement presents to myself was a Segger J-Trace probe, so I put a 20-pin trace port on the board rather than the usual four-pin